Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Dynamical conditions of ignorability

 {\bf {\em Proof.}} The associated counting process $N$ is itself $\FF^*_t$-predictable.
 Thus the Doob-Meyer decomposition is $N_t=N_t+0$ in both $(\Ob_t)$ and $(\FF^*_t)$.
 It follows that $\Lambda^{\FF^*,N}=\Lambda^{\Ob,N}=N$ which is CAR(DYN).
 By Theorem \ref{Dyn>loc} and \ref{loc} ignorability holds. \ding{113}

-In the framework of counting processes, Andersen et al. (1993) have proposed a criterion of independent right-censoring.
+In the framework of counting processes, Andersen et al. \cite{ABGK} have proposed a criterion of independent right-censoring.
 We adapt their criterion to right-continuous censoring processes and we restrict to the univariate case for simplicity.
 In that case $R_t=1_{\{t<C\}}$ where $C$ is a censoring variable and $N_t=1-R_t$.
 Let $X$ be a counting process and $\Lambda^{\X,X}$ its compensator in the self-generated filtration $(\X_t)$.
 Let $(\FF_t)$ the filtration generated by both $X$ and $N$.
-We have independent right-censoring if the compensator of $X$ is the same in the filtration including information on the censoring that is : $\Lambda^{\FF,X}=\Lambda^{\X,X}$.
+We have independent right-censoring if the compensator of $X$ is the same in the filtration including information on the censoring that is: $\Lambda^{\FF,X}=\Lambda^{\X,X}$.
+In the context where both the independent censoring and CAR(DYN) apply, the following theorem says that they are equivalent.

-\begin{Theorem} Let $X$ be a counting process which admits a c\`ag (left-continuous) intensity $\lambda^{\X,X}$ in the self-generated filtration $(\X_t)$.
+\begin{thm}[Equivalence of independent censoring and CAR(DYN)] Let $X$ be a counting process which admits a c\`ag (left-continuous) intensity $\lambda^{\X,X}$ in the self-generated filtration $(\X_t)$.
 Consider a right-continuous right-censoring process of $X$ satisfying CAR(DYN); then this is an independent censoring.
-Inversely, independent censoring implies CAR(DYN). \end{Theorem}
+Inversely, independent censoring implies CAR(DYN). \end{thm} The proof is given in Appendix 2.